Julie Andrews: 1997–present: Children's entertainment and later roles

 From 2005 to 2006, Andrews served as the Official Ambassador for Disneyland's 18-month-long, 50th-anniversary celebration, the "Happiest Homecoming on Earth", travelling to promote the celebration, recording narration and appearing at several events at the park.
 On 17 March 2005, Andrews appeared onstage during the curtain calls for the musical of Mary Poppins at the Prince Edward Theatre in London's West End, where she gave a speech recalling her own memories from making the film and praised the cast for their new interpretation.
 In 2004, Andrews voiced Queen Lillian in the animated blockbuster Shrek 2 (2004), reprising the role for its sequels, Shrek the Third (2007) and Shrek Forever After (2010).
 Also in 2007, she narrated Enchanted, a live-action Disney musical comedy that both parodied and paid homage to Disney films.

 On 1 May 2005, Disneyland debuted a new fireworks show, Remember...
 Dreams Come True, for Disneyland's 50th anniversary, with Andrews being the host and narrator of the show.
 In January 2007, Andrews was honoured with the Lifetime Achievement Award at the Screen Actors Guild's awards and stated that her goals included continuing to direct for the stage and possibly to produce her own Broadway musical.
 She published Home: A Memoir of My Early Years, which she characterised as "part one" of her autobiography, on 1 April 2008.
 Home chronicles her early years in Britain's music hall circuit and ends in 1962 with her winning the role of Mary Poppins.
 For a Walt Disney video release, she again portrayed Mary Poppins and narrated the story of The Cat That Looked at a King in 2004.
 From July until early August 2008, Andrews hosted Julie Andrews' The Gift of Music, a short tour of the United States where she sang various Rodgers and Hammerstein songs and symphonised her recently published book, Simeon's Gift.
 Appearances included the Hollywood Bowl in Los Angeles, the Mann Center for the Performing Arts in Philadelphia, and a performance with the Atlanta Symphony Orchestra.
 These were her first public singing performances in a dozen years, due to her failed vocal cord surgery.
 In January 2009, Andrews was named on The Times' list of the top 10 British Actresses of all time.
 The list included Helen Mirren, Helena Bonham Carter, Judi Dench, and Audrey Hepburn.
-On 8 May 2009, Andrews received the honorary George and Ira Gershwin Award for Lifetime Achievement in Music at the annual UCLA Spring Sing competition in Pauley Pavilion.
+Also in 2009, Andrews received the honorary George and Ira Gershwin Award for Lifetime Musical Achievement.